thunderrabbit/robnugen-journal-entries/2017/08/24mt3-getting-to-work.md

 ) on MT3 so far.

-Plus whatever I spent today (5 or 6 hours across two livestreams, including the first one where I replied to Jimmy's chats.
+Plus whatever I spent today (4 or 5 hours across two livestreams, including the first one where I replied to Jimmy's chats).